-How to Repair a USB Flash Drive
+How To Repair a USB Flash Drive

+Read about fixing USB drive errors, and about VID and PID values of USB devices.
 Most people who work with their computer more or less regularly are sure to have a flash drive (and even several of them).
 Sometimes a flash drive can become faulty, for example after a failed formatting or due to some errors.

 Quite often the file system comes to be recognized as RAW, the flash drive cannot be formatted or even accesses… What can be done if that is your problem?

 This manual for repairing a flash drive is intended to deal with all sorts of USB drive issues except cases of mechanical damage.
 The drive manufacturer does not matter, in fact, be it Kingston, Silicon Power, Transced, Data Traveler, A-Data etc. All actions to be taken are given step by step.

 - Getting To Know Flash Drive Parameters (Manufacturer, Controller Model, Memory Size)

 - How Do I Find VID and PID?

 - Choosing The Necessary Utility to Repair The Drive (Low-level Formatting)